thakyZ/FFXIV_Vibe_Plugin/README.md

 - Define global threshold or threshold per motor.
 - Displaying battery life of devices.
 - Custom patterns per motor (save, with easy import, export).
+- Vibe or trigger a pattern on HP Changed (the less HP you have the more it vibes)

 ## Prerequisites
 - [FFXIV QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).